Isuru Udana: International career

 Udana was selected in the Sri Lanka squad for the 2009 ICC World Twenty20.
 He made his Twenty20 international debut on 8 June 2009 against Australia during the T20 World Cup tournament.
 He played in 5 of Sri Lanka's 7 games in the tournament, including their loss in the final to Pakistan.

-Udana failed to continue his domestic success at the international level, and subsequently was dropped from the side after the home series against Pakistan in 2009.
+Udana failed to continue his domestic success at the international level, and subsequently was dropped from the team after the home series against Pakistan in 2009.
 He made a comeback into the Sri Lankan squad in 2012 when the selection panel headed by Ashantha de Mel named him for the T20s against Pakistan at home.
 He was then selected for the ODIs against India which followed the Pakistan series and made his ODI debut on 24 July 2012 against India.
 However, he again failed to deliver in a bilateral series.
 His only significant contribution in that series was a direct hit to run out Gautam Gambhir at a key moment in one of the games.

 After a long scarce in international arena, Udana got a chance to play in Twenty20 International series against New Zealand in 2016.
 The comeback was very good at first few balls in the second T20I, where easy catch of Martin Guptill was dropped by Thisara Perera on Udana's bowling.
 Since then, Udana was brutally hit by New Zealanders and Udana gave 34 runs in his 3 overs, where New Zealand won the match by 9 wickets only in the 10th over.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 In March 2019, during the fourth ODI against South Africa, Udana and Kasun Rajitha made the highest partnership for the tenth wicket for Sri Lanka in an ODI match, with 58 runs.

 On 22 March, during a T20I match against South Africa national cricket team, he broke the world record for highest individual score (84) batting at number eight in a T20I match.